farrah1/ReactTask/README.md

 # ReactTask
-This is a simple To Do List created using react
+This is a simple To Do List Generator created using React